Phoenix-the-Imperial/GeneriZer/README.md

    - [ ] Filter the voice from the audio.
    - [ ] Change the voice to suit a given voice.
    - [ ] Learn the voice from given samples.

+# Version History

+ ## Version GZ-0.0.1

+ Added phrase-mapping system.

+ ## Version GZ-0.0.0

+  Initial commit.
+Has a basic text translation (to generation Z slang) system based on synonyms and a pre-defined word-map.